 A Short Hike

 If you’re looking for a super inexpensive – but great, of course – game on the Switch eShop, look no further than A Short Hike.
 In this game, you hike up a mountain.

 Okay, well there’s more to it than that.
 You do hike up a mountain, but along the way, you can fish, swim, collect treasures, and even interact with other hikers and sometimes do side quests for them.
 The music in this game is something special and makes the overall gaming experience more pleasant.

 Untitled Goose Game was a huge hit when it first released in 2019, and it’s still a hit now.
 Surely everyone in their life has either had a bad experience with a goose or knows someone who has.
 That’s where the idea behind this game came from.

 You play as a goose who just loves to mess up people’s days.
 You can play pranks on people, antagonize people, steal things, honk at people, and overall just ruin everyone’s days.
 This is a great game to unwind with if you’ve had a stressful day and you just want to take out your anger on virtual people via a goose.

 Celeste is an unbelievably difficult game, but it’s so rewarding.
 You play as Madeline (or whatever you choose to name her) as she climbs up Celeste Mountain.
 Of course, the climb to the top is hard physically, but Madeline also struggles to face her inner demons along the way.

-The story to this game is beautiful and the platforming challenges are infuriatingly addictive.
+The story of this game is beautiful, and the platforming challenges are infuriatingly addictive.
 There are 8 chapters to play and over 700 screens of platforming challenges.
 Not to mention, the music is amazing.
 Celeste’s soundtrack is one that you just want to play on repeat when you’re trying to study or relax.

 Night in the Woods